37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Sméagol.

-Why it stumps people: The trap here is Deagol.
-He was Sméagol’s cousin who found the Ring first, and the two names echo each other.
-Their stories are so tangled that even fans who know the lore well have to pause and sort them apart.
+Blame Deagol.
+He’s the cousin who found the Ring first, and his name rhymes right into the wrong slot.
+Their two stories knot together so tightly that even fans who know the lore stop and untangle them before answering.

 8. What was the original purpose of the One Ring?
 (Easy)